jatanpandya83/Small-dataset-statistics/README.md

 - Null hypothesis: I do not have thrombocytopenia
 - Alternate hypothesis: Reject the null hypothesis that I do not have thrombocytopenia

+# About the data
+The data published in the notebook is generated data, for privacy reasons.
+However the general approach to the problem remains the same.

 # My approach

 I could use the student's T test, if my data was approximately normal.
-Below is the QQ plot:
+So I plotted the QQ plot(code in the notebook):

 ![alt text](https://github.com/jatanpandya83/Small-dataset-statistics/blob/main/QQ-plot.png?raw=true)